mikestagney/readability-score/README.md

 # Readability Score
-Opens a text file and counts the words, sentences, characters, syllables and pollysyllables.
+Opens a text file and counts the words, sentences, characters, syllables and polysyllables.
 Then it uses these counts to calculate 4 different readability scores and gives the appropriate reading level age by averaging the scores.

 ## Things learned